Iterated Block Particle Filter for High-dimensional Parameter Learning: Beating the Curse of Dimensionality: Application and performance analysis

 Measles is a highly contagious infectious disease caused by the measles virus; it spreads easily from one person to the next through coughs and sneezes of infected people.
 In this section, we consider a generalized spatiotemporal model for disease transmission dynamics of measles within and between multiple cities.

 A compartment modeling framework for spatiotemporal population dynamics divides the population at each spatial location into compartments.
 Specifically, measles transmission at each location is modeled according to the SEIR model with $6$ compartments: ($S$) represents susceptible individuals who have not been infected yet but may experience infection later, ($E$) represents individuals exposed and carrying a latent infection, ($I$) represents infectious individuals that have been infected and are infectious to others, ($R$) represents recovered individuals that are no longer infectious and are immune, ($B$) represents the birth of individuals, and ($D$) represents the death of individuals. \cite{park2020inference} generalized the compartment model presented by \cite{he2010plug} to the spatiotemporal modeling setting, which is analyzed in other literature such as \cite{ionides2020bagged}.
 We further generalize that spatiotemporal compartment model by allowing the dynamics in each spatial location to have their own specific parameters, including different disease transmission speeds across locations.
-By demonstrating methodology that scales to vertex-specific parameters, we open up new possibilities for spatiotemporal inference, though we focus here on testing statistical tools and so we do not engage directly in the scientific debates.
+By demonstrating a methodology that scales to vertex-specific parameters, we open up new possibilities for spatiotemporal inference, though we focus here on testing statistical tools and so we do not engage directly in the scientific debates.

+Different to the discrete-time based modelling and algorithm having time index $n\in \mathbb{N}$ in the previous sections, here the spatiotemporal model under consideration is a continuous-time Markov chain model with time index $t\in [0,\infty)$.
+Time discretization is a common and natural practice to link these two kinds of time notations.
+Specifically, for the continuous-time latent process $X(t)=(S(t),E(t),I(t),R(t))$, the corresponding discrete-time latent process is given by $X_n=X(t_n)$ with $t_{0:n}$ being observation time.
 The number of individuals in compartments $S$, $E$, $I$, and $R$ of city $v$ at time $t$ are denoted by integer-valued random variables $S^v(t)$, $E^v(t)$, $I^v(t)$, and $R^v(t)$ respectively.
 Denote $N_{ij}^{v}(t)$ as the counting process enumerating cumulative transitions from compartment $i$ to compartment $j$ where $i,j\in \{B,S,E,I,R,D\}$ and $i\neq j$, in city $v$ up to time $t$.
 We model the $40$ largest cities in the UK, ordered in decreasing size with $v=1$ corresponding to London.
 Our model is described by the following system of stochastic differential equations, for $v\in \{1,\ldots,40\}$,